This article originally appeared in the Summer 2022 issue of On The Level.

-If you read books on a device, consider investing in a newer, E-Ink reader.
-This technology allows the screen to be more like real print on paper without the glare and irritation from back lit LCD screen readers and tablets.
+For those of you who read books on a device, consider investing in a newer, E-Ink reader.
+The technology allows the screen to be more like real print on paper with none of the glare and irritation from back lit, LCD screen readers and tablets.

-- Take breaks, turning off your video and looking at objects in the distance to relax your eyes.
+- Take breaks, turning off your video and looking away from the screen.

-- Having only the person speaking on the screen will help reduce eye movements.
-Under Speaker View, select “pin video speaker” to prevent the view from jumping around as different people speak.
+- Under Speaker View, select “pin video speaker” or “gallery view” to prevent the view from jumping around as different people speak.

 - Avoid animated and gimmicky backgrounds.
 These are distracting and tire your eyes.

-Even though blinking is a reflex you shouldn’t have to think about, using a screen causes us to stare without realizing it.
-Studies have shown we blink up to 30% less when viewing any type of screen.
-Reduced blinking increases dry eye symptoms and can blur vision.
+Blink: Even though blinking is a reflex you shouldn’t have to think about, using a screen causes us to stare without realizing it.
 Blinking moisturizes your eyes and resets your focus.
-Try blinking once when you scroll and look again when you stop.
+Try blinking once when you scroll and blink again when you stop.

-Some Android devices have a Well-Being feature.
+Well-being: Some Android devices have a Well-Being feature.
 This tracks how much time you are on each app and allows you to take more control over your screen time.
-It can be helpful to limit screen time and work/read/play in shorter spurts.
+It can be helpful to limit screen time and work/ read/play in shorter spurts.

-TVs are also blue light emitting devices.
+TVs: TVs are also blue light emitting devices.
 We don’t interact with them, but the motion, light and sound can be just as triggering.
-Use your FL-41 glasses, sit the appropriate distance from your screen (which varies depending on screen size), and limit screen time.
+Use your F-41 glasses, sit far enough away, and limit screen time.

+It’s not all bad news!
 Your devices can also be aides.
-There are apps and podcasts that provide education, meditation, and relaxation guidance.
-There are apps to record your daily symptoms and apps to improve your on-screen experience.
-There are apps to limit your screen time and to chart your health.
-Depending on which device you use, it’s worth researching settings options, compatible apps, and screen protectors/filters.
+There are apps and podcasts that provide education, meditation and relaxation guidance.
+There are apps to record our daily symptoms and apps to improve our on-screen experience.
+There are apps to limit our screen time and to chart our health.
+Depending on which device you use, it’s worth researching setting options, compatible apps, and screen protectors/filters.

 Your phone is also an important tool in case of emergencies.
 Make sure you have emergency contacts identified and medical information visible.
 If you need to call 911 or someone in your contacts list, make sure you know how to do so quickly.

-The iWatch, made by Apple, has a Fall Prevention feature that senses a possible fall and allows you to either call for help using an SOS option or let the device or select contacts know you are OK.
-Devices are gradually adding more emergency and health features that can our worlds a bit safer.
+The iWatch, made by Apple, has a Fall Prevention feature that senses a possible fall and allows you to either call for help using an SOS option or let the device/ contacts know you are ok.
+Devices are gradually adding more emergency and health features that will make our worlds a bit safer.

 As we learn to cope with our limitations, staying connected with people and the world is important.
 Often this is through virtual mediums.
 While we can’t get rid of all triggering lights, sounds, and movements, we can learn how to minimize their impact.
 Get to know your devices and their settings.
 And the next time you are in the market for a new one, consider what safety features and settings may be beneficial.
 Balance your digital world with your need for symptom control and keep moving forward!